rockettheme/docs/Docs/wordpress/themes/remnant/layout.md

 ---
 title: Remnant: Front Page Layout
-description: Your Guide to Module Positions in the Remnant Theme for WordPress
+description: Your Guide to Widget Positions in the Remnant Theme for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/remnant:Remnant

 ---